-There is no doubt that 2017 was a big year for the discussion and adoption of sport performance feedback technology.
+There is no doubt each year seems to be a big year for the discussion and adoption of sport performance feedback technology.
 For some, the talk may seem like old hat, but I think last year saw a critical mass of various levels of team sport making purchases.
 From high school through elite levels, teams are buying force plates, velocity-based training (VBT) barbell trackers, smart medicine balls, timing gates, and the list goes on.

 However, I think there is a caveat to this phase of adoption.
 The purchases of feedback tech have gotten ahead of the understanding of what to do with the valuable information.
 Many have purchased the Ferrari, but do not know how to drive it.
-Or, as we say out where I live in rural Colorado, the cart has been placed before the horse.
+Or, as they said in the Old West, the cart has been placed before the horse.

-I get most of my support calls from high school coaches who made a VBT tech purchase and now need to know what to do with the information.
+We get many support calls from performance coaches who made a VBT tech purchase and now need to know what to do with the information.
 If you spend the money on a Ferrari, you damn well need to know how to drive it, right?
 The point is, the recent investments on the table will demand that we step up our collective game to figure out how to create best practices around the array of tech options.

 The part that alarms me a bit is that much of this sport tech has been around for decades, but we are still living in the 1990s with its applied use.
 The big-budget teams have had access to these tools (for example, VBT tech) for more than 20 years and still often get stuck on one metric: full range-of-motion concentric AVG speed.
 In other words, the VBT mullet of metrics.

 I was always curious to understand how the Myotest data helped define the athlete.
 In other words, which metrics or analysis I could pull from the instant feedback that represented the difference-making stuff.
-Instead of looking athlete to athlete, I started with a wide comparison of a world-class ski racer vs. a regular Joe: comparing the two-time World Champion skier in the above video to me.
+Instead of looking athlete to athlete, I started with a wide comparison of a world-class ski racer vs. a regular Joe: comparing the two-time World Champion skier to myself.